cweems/plugin-airtable/README.md

 ```

 Afterwards, you'll find in your project a `build/` folder that contains a file with the name of your plugin project.
 For example `plugin-example.js`.
 Take this file and upload it into the Assets part of your Twilio Runtime.

+## How to deploy styles
+1. Make your changes to `styles.css` and upload to Twilio Assets.
+2. Change the runtime URL/path in the init function of `AirtablePlugin.js` to be your asset's publicly accesible path.